Best (& Worst) States to Buy Investment Property in 2025

 Tennessee is beautifully split between the Great Smoky Mountains and stunning flatland.
 The music scene in Nashville is second to none, and many other cities rise to the challenge as great places to live.
 It features top-notch hospitals and stellar schools and universities to draw in families.
 The location also makes for temperate weather during all four seasons.

 Taxes are a draw here, with 0.71% property taxes and no income tax to speak of.
-Median household income is lower than other parts of the country, coming in at around $54,800.
+Median household income is lower than in other parts of the country, coming in at around $54,800.
 It nearly matches the 8% property value growth from last year.
 Those looking to buy homes should expect to pay an average of $191,500.

 6. Colorado